MridulS/gsoc-website-test/_faq/application-template.md

 Extra Information
 -----------------

-This additional information isn't needed by coala but can help us to learn more about you.
+This additional information isn't needed by NumFOCUS but can help us to learn more about you.
 All fields in this section are optional.

 - Link to openhub account: